 Site is located on Whidbey Island near Coupeville, WA.
-From Highway 20, travelling either north or south, turn east on West Welcher Road, travel 1.3 miles and take a sharp right onto Race Road, the first culvert crossing, 1893, is approximately 0.43 miles and the second culvert crossing, 1894, is approximately 400 feet south.
+From Highway 20, travelling either north or south, turn east on West Welcher Road, travel 1.3 miles down W Welcher Road and take a sharp right onto Race Road.
+The first culvert crossing, 1893, is approximately 0.43 miles south and the second culvert crossing, 1894, is approximately 400 feet south.
+The private crossing at 507 Race Rd is less than 20 feet downstream of the County culvert #1894.